Used Books

 Also available:

-The above eight books may be had as a collection for £150-00.
+The above nine books may be bought as a collection for £200-00 – a discount of 20%.

 Works by and about George Berkeley